Menu

 • There are no reported contraindications for the use of IOUS.

-• A curvilinear or phased array probe is used during TAUS for operative hysteroscopic surgery or transcervical (without hysteroscopic guidance) surgery with a frequency of 3.5 MHz.
+• A curvilinear or phased-array probe is used during TAUS for operative hysteroscopic surgery or transcervical (without hysteroscopic guidance) surgery with a frequency of 3.5 MHz.

-• Linear LUS, TVUS or TRUS probes with a high frequency of (7.5 MHz) are commonly used during laparoscopic surgery.
+• Linear LUS, TVUS or TRUS probes with a high frequency (7.5 MHz) are commonly used during laparoscopic surgery.

 • Future work will consist of developing ultrasound technology and instrumentation, and the incorporation of this intraoperatively.